cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ![Principles selection](/definition/images/principles_selection/Principles_selection.png)
 *Figure 3: The number of citations per principle across the 18 authors.*

-The average value of citation occurrences is slightly above 25%, where we placed a red threshold line as a reference for comparison.
+The average value of citation occurrences is 27%, where we placed a red threshold line as a reference for comparison (we used 25% for simplicity).
 We used this threashold line to extract a subset of principles for SSI; namely, we selected principles cited by at least the 25% of the authors.
 This heuristic of 25% is a typified strategy that aids in making decisions efficiently by relying on practical rules.[^heuristic] Thus, the final list includes principles that surpass the red threshold in Figure 3.
 The final list is reported in [Table 3](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_semplification/Principles_semplification1.html), and accounts for 15 principles - 10 from Allen plus five extending principles.
 Note that the merging process has collapsed some of the original names within the same cell.

 [Click to view the table 3.](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_semplification/Principles_semplification1.html) *The final list of properties and their namings.*